davidderaedt/CC-Extension-Builder-for-Brackets/README.md

 ###How can I distribute my extensions?

-Extensions will only work on your session, you cannot simply copy/paste the extension folder to other users' systems.
+Extensions will only work on your session, you cannot simply copy/paste the extension folder to other users' systems (unless those users are extension developers themselves).

-To distribute them, you need to create ZXP packages for use with Extension Manager CC.
-Creating such packages is not supported at this time.
+More info on signing, packaging and extension distribution on the [Adobe Exchange website](https://www.adobeexchange.com/resources/7).

 ###Is this an official Adobe product?